thachmpham/thachmpham.github.io/md/vip.md

 - Failover test:
     - Shutdown node1.
     - Verify that the virtual IP is automatically reassigned to node2.
+- Ping test.
+    - From host to the virtual IP when node1 is master.
+    - From host to the virtual IP when node2 is master.

 ## 2.1.
 Build Docker Image.
 Create Dockerfile.